Narrow Fine-Tuning Erodes Safety Alignment in Vision-Language Agents

 This demonstrates that even a modest amount of benign data from an unrelated domain can meaningfully recover alignment.
-However, the residual misalignment score of $40.79$ remains non-trivial, indicating that a single round of benign finetuning does not fully eradicate the learned harmful behaviors.
+However, the residual misalignment score of $40.79$ remains non-trivial, indicating that a single round of benign fine-tuning does not fully eradicate the learned harmful behaviors.

 \textbf{Suppressing misalignment using steering vectors.} We construct steering vectors that can suppress harmful behaviors at inference time, without modifying model weights.
 Following prior work on activation engineering \citep{panickssery2024steeringllama2contrastive, turner2024steeringlanguagemodelsactivation}, we extract steering vectors by computing the difference in mean activations between contrastive conditions.
 These activation-based steering methods are grounded in the linear representation hypothesis, which posits that concepts and model behaviors are represented as directions in the model's representational space.
 If the concept space is inherently low-dimensional, the representation-space geometry is well explained by the linear representation hypothesis, and steering is an effective model control method in such cases.